Anmol-Srivastava/voter-suppression-analysis/voter_suppression_analysis/ideation.md

-# Streams of Data
+## Streams of Data

 [*Election Results*](https://electionlab.mit.edu/data)

 [*Demographics*](https://www.census.gov/data/tables/time-series/demo/voting-and-registration/congressional-voting-tables.html)

 [*Turnout*](https://www.census.gov/data/tables/time-series/demo/voting-and-registration/p20-583.html)

-# General Approach(es)
+## General Approach(es)

-1. We can treat this as a data science problem:
+1. We treat this as a data science problem:
     * analysis only
         - significant differences between populations (meaning geographical areas)
     * modelling
         - clustering
-        - if using 2018 results (mosst recent), topredict on?
+        - if using 2018 results (most recent), what to predict on?

-2. We can treat this exclusively as a visualization task:
+2. We treat this exclusively as a visualization task:
     * map all variables of interest geographically
         - political victories
         - population attributes